ASPCA Files Legal Petition with USDA to Protect HorsesAnimal Welfare and Horse Industry Groups Seek Enforcement of Horse Protection Act

 The ASPCA, along with the Humane Society of the United States, American Horse Protection Association, Friends of Sound Horses and former U.S. Sen. Joseph Tydings, is asking the APHIS to strengthen its enforcement of the laws concerning the inhumane practice of horse "soring."
 Soring is an illegal training method that deliberately applies pain-causing chemicals, cuts, or foreign objects to horses' limbs or hoof pads to achieve the "big lick," exaggerated show-ring gait of some horses in the multimillion-dollar Tennessee Walking Horse industry.
 The HPA was specifically enacted in 1970 to prohibit this inhumane practice, and yet it continues to pervade the gaited horse industry.

-The ASPCA’s petition seeks to permanently disqualify from competition any violators of the Horse Protection Act and any horses found to be victims of soring.
+The ASPCA's petition seeks to permanently disqualify from competition HPA violators and any horses found to be the victim of soring.
 It also requests that mandatory enforcement protocols be implemented and any non-compliant horse inspection groups be decertified by the USDA.